Sharon Mascall: Media awards

-On Anzac Day 2015, Sharon co-presented ABC Radio's live coverage of the Anzac Day march in Adelaide alongside ABC 891 Weekends presenter Ashley Walsh.
+On Anzac Day 2015, Mascall co-presented ABC Radio's live coverage of the Anzac Day march in Adelaide alongside ABC 891 Weekends presenter Ashley Walsh.
 Later that year, she was named on the South Australian Women's Honour Roll 2015 in recognition of her services to the media and journalism education, in particular her coverage of Indigenous Affairs and the Anzac Centenary.